lilypad33/job_description_saver/README.md

 ## 📬 Feedback & Contributions

 If you’d like to contribute, request Mac/Linux support, or suggest improvements, feel free to reach out.
 This project is designed to be simple, smart, and easy to extend.

+## 📄 License

+This project is licensed under the MIT License — feel free to use, modify, and share it.
+See the [LICENSE](LICENSE) file for details.